TalMizrahii/MusicBrains-WebCralwer/README.md

 ## Installing And Executing

-To install and run the program you can click on the [release](https://github.com/TalMizrahii/Encryption-Box/releases/tag/v1.0) button in this repository.
+To install and run the program you use [Git](https://git-scm.com).

-You can also use [Git](https://git-scm.com).
 From your command line:

 ```bash
 # Clone this repository.